TomPace101/nanopore_diffusion/notes.md

-_TODO_ need to start checking residual values on the solutions For example, evaluate the original PDE as a field function, and then find its maximum value.
+_TODO_ need to start checking residual values on the solutions For example, evaluate the original PDE as a field function, and then find its maximum (absolute) value.
-But also check boundary conditions (periodicity included).
+But also check boundary conditions (dirichlet, neumann, periodicity, reactive).
 And any average conditions as well.
 What tools can you develop to make this easier?

-(The reactive boundary simulation is the first example of this.)
+How do you check boundary conditions?
+At particular points?
+At nodes?

 _TODO_ consistent set of environment variable names in electrolyte_analysis and stoch_test: